 Previously at MD Anderson, we evaluated the combination of ibrutinib and nivolumab in patients with RT, and achieved an overall response rate of 43% and CR rate of 35% in RT.
 Expression of PD1 on T cells (and, intriguingly, on tumor cells) correlated with response.
-Atezolizumab is a PD-L1 inhibitor, and preliminary data from the first 8 patients on this study, which will be submitted to ASH this year, suggest a high CR rate.
-This is a chemotherapy-free approach, which may be better tolerated by older and unfit patients.
+Atezolizumab is a PD-L1 inhibitor. and preliminary data from the first 8 patients on this study, presented at ASH 2021, demonstrated a very high CR rate.
+This chemotherapy-free approach may be better tolerated by older and unfit patients.
 Venetoclax, obinutuzumab and atezolizumab are provided at no cost.

-Pirtobrutinib (LOXO-305) (NCT03740529)
+Pirtobrutinib (LOXO-305) combined with venetoclax and obinutuzumab (NCT05536349)

 Pirtobrutinib is a novel, highly selective and reversible inhibitor of Bruton's tyrosine kinase (BTK), which is potent and has favorable tolerability and pharmacokinetics.
 Encouraging initial single-agent data in RT were reported in the Phase I BRUIN study, with 6 of 9 patients responding to treatment.
 These patients had a median of 6 prior treatments, and all had previously received an irreversible BTK inhibitor.
 Notably, the drug has so far demonstrated a very favorable adverse event profile, with an only 1% incidence of atrial fibrillation and a <1% incidence of major hemorrhage.
-The BRUIN study is open to patients with RT.
-Pirtobrutinib is provided at no cost.
+A larger cohort will be presented at ASH this year, confirming these favorable response rates.
+The phase I BRUIN study is now closed.
+However, an investigator-initiated study combining pirtobrutinib, obinutuzumab and venetoclax will open soon at MD